There are various options when buying property:

 - the contract of sale.

-For more information about how owners corporations work, view our Owners corporations section.
+For more information about how owners corporations work, view Owners corporations.

 If you are considering a strata title flat, unit or apartment, use our Buying an apartment or unit checklist.